ethyca/fides/docs/fidesops/docs/guides/masking_strategies.md

 The email has been replaced with a random string of 20 characters, while still preserving that the value is an email.

-See [Masking values API docs](/fidesops/api#operations-tag-Masking) on how to use fidesops to as a masking service .
+See the [masking values](/fidesops/api#operations-tag-Masking) API on how to use fidesops to as a masking service.

 ## Configuration